Get monthly data for multiple climatic variables

 - output

 Character.
-Either "df", which returns a dataframe with monthly climatic values for each point/polygon, or "raster", which returns a
+Either "df", which returns a dataframe with daily climatic values for each point/polygon, or "raster", which returns

 Value